kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/tut-hello.md

 Click **Update Route**.
 Our route is now completely setup.

-Click **Open in Browser** to check it out.
+There should be a new entry in the Routes table.
+Click on the link in the _Domain_ column to open our app in a new browser tab.

 ![open in browser](assets/open-in-browser.png)

-Great, our application is working!
+Great, our nginx webserver app is working!

 ![nginx success](assets/nginx-success.png)